nadi726/metronome-app/README.md

 # Metronome

-Metronome is a (would be) cross-platform kivy and kivymd metronome that lets you search for a song's bpm through the spotify API and immediately play it.
+Metronome is a cross-platform kivy and kivymd metronome that lets you search for a song's bpm through the spotify API and immediately play it.

 # Motivation